 Perhaps most troubling amongst the Metformin side effects is its ability to severely impair mitochondrial functioning.

-As we have come to learn, many pharmaceuticals, environmental toxicants and even dietary deficiencies can impair mitochondrial functioning and induce disease processes that are often difficult to diagnose and treat.
+As we have come to learn, many pharmaceuticals, environmental toxicants, and even dietary deficiencies can impair mitochondrial functioning and induce disease processes that are often difficult to diagnose and treat.
 Metformin is no different.
-Metformin impairs mitochondrial functioning quite significantly by several mechanisms and, in doing so, sets off a cascading sequence of ill-effects.
+Metformin impairs mitochondrial functioning quite significantly by several mechanisms and, in doing so, sets off a cascading sequence of ill effects.

-At the center of metformin’s mitochondrial damage is its affect on the most basic of mitochondrial functions – ATP (cellular energy) production.
+At the center of metformin’s mitochondrial damage is its effect on the most basic of mitochondrial functions – ATP (cellular energy) production.
 Metformin reduces mitochondrial ATP production in skeletal muscle by as much as 48%.
 Sit with that one for a moment, a 48% reduction in cell fuel.
 Imagine functioning at only half capacity.
 This would make basic activities difficult at best and exercising to lose weight a very unlikely proposition.
 Imagine similar reductions in ATP production were observed in the brain or the heart or the GI tract (which, when on Metformin are likely), the types of disturbances we might see become quite clear: neurocognitive decline, psychiatric instability, neuropathy, heart rate, rhythm and blood pressure abnormalities, along with gastrointestinal distress to name but a few.
-Underlying all of these symptoms, and indeed, all mitochondrial dysfunction, is an overwhelming sense of fatigue and malaise.
+Underlying all of these symptoms, and indeed, all mitochondrial dysfunction is an overwhelming sense of fatigue and malaise.

 Metformin Alters Immune Reactivity via the Mitochondria